On p-adic lattices and Grassmannians: Greenberg realizations and loop groups

 \subsection{Localized Greenberg realizations}

-Let $R$ be a local ring scheme over a \emph{quasi-compact} scheme $S$.
-In this section we will generalize Greenberg's notion of realization to the situation where $X$ is a scheme over $R(S)[1/a]$, for $a\in R(S)$.
+Let $\mathbf{R}$ be a local ring scheme over a \emph{quasi-compact} scheme $S$.
+In this subsection we will generalize Greenberg's notion of realization to the situation where $X$ is a scheme over $\mathbf{R}(S)[1/a]$, for $a\in \mathbf{R}(S)$.
 Localized Greenberg realizations will be objects in the category of $S$-ind-schemes.
-Again, we remind the reader that the situation of interest for us will be the case where $S=\Spec k$ is the spectrum of a perfect field and $R=\W$ is the scheme of Witt vectors over $S$, and $a=p$ is a uniformizer.
+Again, we remind the reader that the situation of interest to us will be the case where $S=\Spec k$ is the spectrum of a perfect field of positive characteristic $p$, $\mathbf{R}=\W$ is the scheme of $p$-typical Witt vectors over $S$, and $a=p$ is a uniformizer.

-Observe that the ring $R(S)[1/a]$ is the colimit of the inductive system of rings
+Observe that the ring $\mathbf{R}(S)[1/a]$ is the colimit of the inductive system of rings